Atlantic Entertainment Group: Clubhouse Pictures

-The company also had a division called "Clubhouse Pictures" to release family films; theaters screening these titles participated in the "Clubhouse Family Network".
-Films and television series released under this label include:
+The company also had a division called Clubhouse Pictures to release family films; theaters screening these titles participated in the "Clubhouse Family Network".
+The first films shown under this division were released on January 17, 1986 with the release of The Adventures of Mark Twain; Hey There, It's Yogi Bear! (reissue of the 1964 film); Heathcliff: The Movie; and The Adventures of the American Rabbit.
+Other films and television series released under this label include: